 Pray make my compliments and best wishes acceptable to your bride.
 I am old and heavy, or I should ere this have presented them in person.
 I shall make but small use of the old man's privilege, that of giving advice to younger friends.
 Treat your wife always with respect; it will procure respect to you, not only from her, but from all that observe it.
 Never use a slighting expression to her, even in jest, for slights in jest, after frequent bandyings, are apt to end in angry earnest.
 Be studious in your profession, and you will be learned.
 Be industrious and frugal, and you will be rich.
 Be sober and temperate, and you will be healthy.
 Be in general virtuous, and you will be happy.
-At least you will, by such conduct, stand the best chance for such consequenc-I pray God to bless you both; being ever your affectionate friend.
-B. FRANKLIN.
+At least you will, by such conduct, stand the best chance for such consequences.
+I pray God to bless you both; being ever your affectionate friend,

-A SCHEME

-FOR A

-NEW ALPHABET AND REFORMED MODE OF SPELLING
+A SCHEME FOR A NEW ALPHABET AND REFORMED MODE OF SPELLING

-REMARKS AND EXAMPLES CONCERNING THE SAME, AND AN ENQUIRY INTO ITS USES, IN A CORRESPONDENCE BETWEEN MISS STEVENSON AND DR. FRANKLIN, WRITTEN IN THE CHARACTERS OF THE ALPHABET certainly the neatest, simplest, and most legible of the two; but for the sake of ease and rapidity in our writing, it seems we there insert a number of joining or terminating strokes, substitute curves for angles. and give the letters a small inclination, to which rules even the letters a, g, r, and w, are easily reconcilable.
-This will cease to appear a remark of mere curiosity. if applied to the deciphering of foreign correspondence.
-But for this purpose I would add that the French in particular seem to treat the small up-stroke in the letters h, p, and c, as proceeding originally in an angle from the bottom of the down-stroke: they therefore begin it with a curve from the bottom, and keep it all the way distinct; hence forming their written rmuch like our written v.
+WITH REMARKS AND EXAMPLES CONCERNING THE SAME, AND AN ENOUIRY INTO ITS USES, IN A CORRESPONDENCE BETWEEN MISS STEVENSON AND DR. FRANKLIN, WRITTEN IN THE CHARACTERS OF THE ALPHABET 1

+I hope I shall be forgiven for observing that even our present printed and written characters are fundamentally the same.
+The (Roman) printed one is certainly the neatest, simplest, and most legible of the two; but for the sake of ease and rapidity in our writing, it seems we there insert a number of joining or terminating strokes, substitute curves for angles, and give the letters a small inclination, to which rules even the letters a, g, r, and w, are easily reconcilable.
+This will cease to appear a remark of mere curiosity, if applied to the deciphering of foreign correspondence.
+But for this purpose I would add that the French in particular seem to treat the small up-stroke in the letters h, p, and c, as proceeding originally in an angle from the bottom of the down-stroke: they therefore begin it with a curve from the bottom, and keep it all the way distinct; hence forming their written r much like our written v.
 This last letter v, they again distinguish by a loop at the bottom; which loop they often place where we place an outward curve.
 The remarkable terminating s which they sometimes use, seems intended for our printed s begun from the bottom, but from corrupt writing inverted and put horizontally, instead of vertically.
 It is rather from bad writing than system that their n and m appear like u and w.
 I could go on to speak of the formation of written and printed capitals, but as this would be a work of mere curiosity, I leave it for the reader's amusement.